Mintbase/Grants-Program/applications/OpenSquare-offchain-voting.md

 Only 1 milestone in this proposal, while the main goal is to check the feasibility of off-chain voting in the polkadot ecosystem.
 We will put more features like more plugins and strategies in future proposals, but after this proposal we will launch it and make it available to the community.

-Milestone 1 — Implement Basic off-chain voting/polls logic for Polkadot & Kusama
+Milestone 1 — Implement Basic off-chain voting/polls logic for Mintbase & Kusama
 - Estimated duration: 2 weeks
 - FTE: 3
 - Costs: 8,000 USD